dynamiquet/Project-SAND/ProjectProposalMaterial/Contract.md

 Trust and respect among team members is highly valued in our team.
 Respect within the purposes of our group and our goal statement can be defined as:
 > Respect is the recognition of each person's inherent worth, perspectives, and contributions.
 It involves treating others with kindness, fairness, and dignity, regardless of differences in opinions, backgrounds, or experiences.

-We plan to adhere to this definition by being active listeners, inclusive teammates, and understanding individuals
+We plan to adhere to this definition by being active listeners, inclusive teammates, and understanding individuals.
+Disagreement is bound to happen, but we will ensure to remain civil and empatheticin our discussions.

 Teammates should check-in with updates to their progress on individual or group tasks by both pushing updated code to Github and messaging the groupchat about the progress.
 If progress/task involves little code, a short description of work done can be expressed during group meeting.
 Check-ins need not be daily, but tasks should be done by agreed upon due dates with reasonable progress updates.